 - Trial – if you case does not resolve, you have the option of proceeding to trial and let a Judge or Jury decide the amount of compensation you are entitled to.

 Book your Free Consultation with one of our Trucking Lawyers in Hamilton Ontario

-If you or a family member has been involved in a trucking accident and suffered serious injuries, then you need to speak to an experience truck accident litigation specialist in order to determine your options and best recourse.
-Our Hamilton Trucking Accident Lawyers and personal injury and disability attorneys in Ontario will meet you at your convenience.
+If you or a family member has been involved in a trucking accident or 18 wheeler accident and suffered serious injuries, then you need to speak to an experience truck accident specialist in order to determine your options and best recourse.
+Our Hamilton Trucking Accident Lawyers and personal injury and disability lawyers in Ontario will meet you at your convenience.

 We never charge for consultation and if we agree to work together, we will never ask for fees upfront.
 Call us at 905-333-8888 or speak to our live chat operator who would be happy to set up an appointment.